redstrate/Kawari/doc/src/setup/source.md

 ## Running

-Run the development start-up script at `scripts/run.sh`.
-This will also compile the servers for you.
+You can compile and run the servers with `cargo run`.
+You can also run a specific server individually with `cargo run --bin`.

 ## Logging in